EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 </text-box>

-Note that HashSet in no way assumes the order of a set of elements.
-If objects created from custom classes are added to the HashSet object, they must have both the `equals` and `hashCode` methods defined.
+Note that Set does not assume or guarantee anything about the order of a set of elements.
+A `Set` only knows which elements are contained in the `Set`, and which elements are not.
+If you iterate over a `Set`, the elements may show up in a completely different order than the order in which you added them, and for some types of `Set` it maybe even seem different every time you run your program.
+This is very different from `List` objects, where the order of the elements is dictated by their *indices*.

 ### HashSet&lt;E&gt; class
 As an example, the set interface is implemented by `HashSet`.
 In order to check if an element is already in the set, you could iterate over all elements in the set.